If you take a quick look at your inbox, I’m sure there are a few emails from salespeople trying to sell their products.

 Subject Line: Quick Question

-Jack, I noticed that your company specializes in Linkedin outreach.
-Curious to hear if (company name) makes use of any automation tools in the process?
+Jack, I noticed that your company specializes in LinkedIn outreach.
+Curious to hear if {{company name}} makes use of any automation tools in the process.

-We have heard that many b2b salespeople are struggling with things like (prospects’ pain points) when using automation.
-Do you find this to also be a problem?
+We have heard that many b2b salespeople are struggling with things like {{pain points }} when using automation.

-When you show the prospect that you have done your research it sets you apart from all the other “fake” or superficial emails.
-Personalization isn’t just adding a prospect’s name
+When you show the prospect that you have done your research, it sets you apart from all the other “fake” or superficial emails.
+Personalization isn’t just adding a prospect’s name.

 This might make them more inclined to reach out to you.